HomeBUSINESSBizTaxWhat Are High Value Transactions Watched by Income Tax Department?

 SharesInvestment in shares including share application money of a company during the year in cash or any mode other than cash10,00,000

-3. Share buyback
+3. Share Buyback

 If a listed company buybacks shares of an amount more than Rs.
 10,00,000 from a person, then that listed company is required to provide the detail in Form 61A as a specified financial transaction.